zehanzhu/zehanzhu.github.io/_pages/about.md

 ---

-Welcome to my homepage!
+Hi there!
 I am pursuing the Ph.D. degree with the College of Control Science and Engineering, [Zhejiang University](https://www.zju.edu.cn/), Hangzhou, China, supervised by [Prof. Jinming Xu](https://person.zju.edu.cn/jimmyxu).
 Previously, I received the B.Eng. degree in automation from the [China University of Petroleum (East China)](https://www.upc.edu.cn/), Qingdao, China, in 2020.
-Currently, I am a visiting student with the [A*STAR Centre for Frontier AI Research (CFAR), Singapore](https://www.a-star.edu.sg/cfar), supervised by [Prof. Joey Tianyi Zhou](https://joeyzhouty.github.io/).
-My research interests include distributed and large-scale optimization, machine learning, and related areas such as security and privacy.
+I was a visiting Ph.D. student with the [A*STAR Centre for Frontier AI Research (CFAR), Singapore](https://www.a-star.edu.sg/cfar), supervised by [Prof. Joey Tianyi Zhou](https://joeyzhouty.github.io/).
+My research interests include distributed machine learning, large-scale optimization, security and privacy. **After graduation this year, I will join Huawei as a researcher and work on large model training, with Distributed Parallel Computing Lab, Central Software Institute, 2012 Labs.**

 Education Background